 To kick off her project, Umuhire approached car owners in Musanze District to swap their brake bands, usually cheap ones from China, and let them decide which were better.

-“Everyone who bought my brake bands liked them.
+“Everyone who bought my brake pads liked them.
 The rationale behind that is the fact that mime are long-lasting and more affordable as one costs Rwf700 while the ones imported outside Rwanda cost Rwf2,500,” she says.

 Umuhire has since managed to buy her own equipment worth Rwf2.5 million.
 She has also started a poultry project with 140 chickens.

 “All in all I have assets worth over Rwf5 million.”